TBD54566975/known-customer-credential/README.md

 ### Credential Endpoint

-Clients interface with the Credential Endpoint as a means of acquiring the credential.
+This endpoint issues a Credential (or a Transaction ID) upon presentation of a valid Access Token.
+The URL is the `credential_endpoint` field of the [Credential Issuer Metadata](#credential-issuer-metadata).

 ```mermaid
 sequenceDiagram